SafeAILab/zkDL/README.md

 ## Prerequisites

 Ensure CUDA is installed on your system, and identify the compatible CUDA architecture.
-For this documentation, we use the `sm_70` architecture as an example, commonly found in NVIDIA Tesla V100.
+For this documentation, we use the `sm_70` architecture as an example.

 ## Setup & Installation